SimVascular/svFSIplus/README.md

    ------------------------------------------------------------------------------------------------
 ```

 All Fortan subroutines located in a particular file will typically have a C++ implementation in a similarly named file.
+This was done to maintain a simple mapping between the locations of the C++ and Fortran code.

 C++ functions are defined within a `namespace` defined for each Fortran file.
 For example, the functioins in  `load_msh.cpp` are defined within the `load_msh` `namespace`.
 Some `namespaces` are named with a `_ns` suffix to prevent conflicts with function names (e.g. `read_files_ns`).

 <h1 id="translate"> Translating Fortran into C++ </h1>

-This section provides some details about how the svFSI Fortran code was translated C++ code.
+This section provides some details about how the svFSI Fortran code was translated into C++ code.
 This will be helpful to understand how to convert any Fortran code developed in the Fortan svFSI code to the svFSIplus framework.

-Although the svFSI Fortran version was implemented using Fortran90 it was written using old-style coding practices
-- Lines start in column 7
-- Upper case names for Fortran constructs (DO, IF, THEN, etc.)
-- Small varaible names
-- Global variables all over the place

 <h2 id="translate_vars"> Variable Names </h2>

+svFSIplus is essentailly a direct line-by-line translation of the [svFSI](https://github.com/SimVascular/svFSI) Fortran code.
+The original Fortran variable names are typically small, contain no underscores for readability and are often ambiguous.
+However, the **same varaible names** are used in both the C++ and Fortran versions in order to maintain a clear correspondence between the variables used in the two codes.

+<h2 id="translate_modules"> Fortran Modules </h2>

+`Modules` were introduced in Fortran to modualize a large code by splitting it into separate files containing procedures and data specific to a certain application.
+A `module` is like a C++ class because it can encapsulate both data and procedures.
+The svFSI Fortran code uses `modules` primarily to store  and access global variables.
+The Fortan `USE` command provides access to all variables defined in a module.

+C++ classes are used to implement Fortran modules.
+Fortran variable names are retained to prevent (or maintain) confusion.
+There are **no global variables!**